VN0006 - Remote I/O with Solid State Relays

 - NOTE: The 5VDC terminal on VR9500 is limited to 120mA.
 Use an external 5VDC power supply if requirements exceed 120mA.

-- Latch HPS motor “on” (so no auto-restart if safety tripped)
+- Latch HPS motor “on” to prevent auto-restart if safety tripped.

-- Open high-pressure solenoid (15-sec wait for soft start to complete)
+- Open the high-pressure solenoid.
+Wait 15 seconds for the soft start to complete.

 CHECKING CONTACT SIDE OF SSR’S